Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 - Simple pantry staple seasonings give so much flavor to these amazing roasted potatoes

-- Oven roasted potatoes, an easy recipe thats a perfect side dish for any meal.
+- Oven-roasted potatoes are an easy recipe that's a perfect side dish for any meal.

-- With just a few sprinkling of seasonings and a few hits of olive oil, you've got a winning side dish.
+- With just a few sprinkling of seasonings and a few hits of olive oil, you've got a winning potato recipe.

-- Crispy roasted potatoes, perfect for feeding a crowd too.
+- Crispy roasted potatoes are perfect for feeding a crowd.

 Ingredients

-- Potatoes, use your favorite such as Idaho, yellow or red potatoes, Yukon Gold and Russet Potatoes, all work very well.
+- Potatoes, use your favorites such as Idaho, Russet, yellow or red potatoes, Yukon Gold, or Russet, all work very well.

 - Olive oil is my first choice.
 For variety, use avocado or grapeseed oil.